-When you enter a loan or other funding into the Financing part of the forecast, you will see it automatically represented in three locations:
+When you enter a loan or other funding into the Financing page of the forecast, you will see it automatically represented in three locations:

 - Profit and Loss (P&L) statement